Moslihbadr/github-profile-finder/README.md

 In the future, the app could be improved by adding more functionality, such as the ability to search for repositories or view information about individual commits.

-## Contributors

-This app was created by [Your Name Here].
-Contributions and feedback are welcome.